mono/monodevelop/monodevelop/README.md

 **Note:**  One thing to check is the the version specified in `configure.fsx` is higher than the pre-installed version, if it's not then the local addin will not be loaded.

-For reference the addin is installed locally at the following location:  ```/Users/<username>/Library/Application Support/XamarinStudio-5.0/LocalInstall/Addins/fsharpbinding/<version>```
+For reference on Mac the addin is installed locally at the following location:  ```/Users/<username>/Library/Application Support/XamarinStudio-5.0/LocalInstall/Addins/fsharpbinding/<version>```

 ### Build on Windows (builds and installs the Debug version into Xamarin Studio - adjust as needed)